louisameline/tooltipster-follower/README.md

 Events
 ------

-`followed` events are triggered when the position of the tooltip is set or has changed.
+`follow` events are fired when the position of the tooltip is set.
+It has `event`, `helper` and `position` properties, as well as an `edit` property which is a function that you may use to edit the coordinates of the tooltip.

+`position` events are fired when Tooltipster asks Follower to re-evaluate the position of the tooltip, just like sideTip.
+Although we kept sideTip's original name for this event, it can be misleading as it is not fired every time the tooltip actually moves (use the `follow` events for that).
+The event has `event`, `helper` and `position` properties, and an `edit` property which is a function you can use to edit the proposed size of the tooltip.